dan1oo/Cphy_SSM/README.md

 ## 📦 Package Installation and Examples

-Implementation and training are still in progress.
+> ⚠️ *Note: Implementation and training are still in progress.*

----
+This section will be updated once model testing and training are finalized.
+In the final version, we plan to include:
-NOTES (delete later):
+- `requirements.txt` for easy dependency installation

-We plan to include:
+- Example usage instructions for training and evaluation
-- A requirements.txt for dependency installation
+- A Jupyter notebook (`demos.ipynb`) demonstrating:
-- Run instructions for our training/evaluation scripts
+  - Memory task performance
-- A Jupyter notebook (`demos.ipynb`) demonstrating kernel visualization and behavior on test sequences
+  - Kernel visualization

-This section will be updated once we complete model testing and training.
+  - Model predictions on test sequences

 ---

 To run this project, install the required packages using pip:

 ```bash
 pip install numpy matplotlib sklearn

 If using Jupyter notebooks: